Wix vs WordPress SEO. Which content management system (CMS) is best for ranking in search engines?

 Not using WordPress because “the code is a mess” is – to put it plainly – a dumb and shortsighted reason.
 While the core code is a bit of a jumble it is fast and secure.
 Any code written on top of that to extend the system can be written well.

-One place where WordPress stands out far and away from the competition is in providing excellent SEO plugins.
+The third place where WordPress stands out far and away from the competition is in providing excellent SEO plugins.

 These plugins are downloadable software which you can put on your site to grade each page for its SEO structure, and to point out issues which may be causing you to rank lower than you should.